 Community acquired pneumonia: dexamethasone 0.6mg/day for 2 days and methyl prednisolone 200mg /day then 80mg /day for 10 days.25

-Baricitinib [UK and India only]: Baricitinib is a JAK (Janus kinase) 1/2 inhibitor licensed for the treatment of rheumatoid arthritis and atopic dermatitis.
-JAK 1/2 inhibition prevents downstream phosphorylation (and hence activation) of STAT (signal transducers and activators of transcription).
-The JAK-STAT pathway mediates the effect of several interleukins (including IL-6), so JAK inhibitors reduce the cascade of inflammatory mediators that derive from IL-6 activation of its receptor.
-Baricitinib also binds tyrosine kinase 2, preventing its activation.
-Recent genetic data support a causal link between high tyrosine kinase expression (hence activity) and severe COVID-19.
-Baricitinib was tested in the Adaptive Covid-19 Treatment Trial-2 and was shown to improve time to recovery (rate ratio for recovery 1.16, 95% CI 1.01-1.32).
-28-day mortality was 5.1% among participants allocated baricitinib compared to 7.8% allocated placebo (HR 0.65, 95% CI 0.39-1.09).
-Serious adverse events were less frequent among participants allocated baricitinib (16.0% vs. 21.0%; p=0.03).

 Tocilizumab [UK only] is a monoclonal antibody that binds to the receptor for IL-6, blocking IL-6 signalling and reduces inflammation.
 Tocilizumab is licensed for use in patients with rheumatoid arthritis and for use in people aged at least 2 years with chimeric antigen receptor (CAR) T cell-induced severe or life-threatening cytokine release syndrome.

 Severe COVID-19 is associated with a hyper-inflammatory state with elevated ESR, C-reactive protein, D-dimers, lactate dehydrogenase, ferritin, and increased levels of pro-inflammatory cytokines including as IL-1 and IL-6.4,6,26 There have been published and unpublished (pre-print) case series reports of the successful treatment of COVID-19 patients with IL-6 inhibitors.26,27 IL-6 inhibitors have not been evaluated for the treatment of COVID-19 in randomised controlled trials.